SLaks/Qx/README.md

 Qx is a set of extensions to [Q](https://github.com/kriskowal/q) that make it easier to work with promises of arrays of promises.

+Qx brings the convenience of C# LINQ methods to Javascript promise arrays.

 ##Usage
 All Qx array methods take an array and a callback function that does things to items in the array.